raspberrychris/paddleboardmaster/content/post/highpi-inflatable-stand-up-paddleboard.md

 +++
 In this post I will take a look at the [**Highpi stand up Paddleboard**](#) and give my honest opinion on how it performs on the water and provide an overall rating for this paddleboard.

 If you are looking to get into a water sport activity then you can’t go far wrong with paddleboarding.
 One of the awesome things about it is that people buy paddleboards for different activities.

-Some people are looking to burn a few calories, others want to practice Yoga or go fishing and some people just want to explore.
+Some people are looking to burn a few calories, others want to practice Yoga or go fishing and some people just want to explore the world!

 When choosing the perfect paddleboard for you it is always worth taking these things into consideration.